Role-Based Access Control (RBAC)Role-Based Access Control (RBAC)

 Super Admin

-Super Admin is a type of user that works outside the box.
-Without any Role or Binding, it has access to manage tenants, users, roles, groups and access within a Kestra Enterprise instance.
+Without any Role or Binding, Super Admin has access to manage tenants, users, roles, groups and access within a Kestra Enterprise instance.

 More information